tendermint/atom_one/README.md

 The provisions of this Constitution are to be implemented further though governance Proposals.

-TODO: describe the governance process.

-The governance process will extend the voting deadline to ensure at least 2 weeks of voting after the quorum has been met.
+The governance process must extend the voting deadline to ensure at least 2 weeks of voting after the minimum quorum has been met.

 ### Rule 8.
 Air-drops and forks

-Every Cosmonault allows any Cosmonaut to create full or partial airdrops of new tokens to any chain using the distribution of any token on the Cosmos Hub.
+Every Cosmonaut allows any other Cosmonaut to create full or partial airdrops of new tokens to any chain using the distribution of any token on the Cosmos Hub at any time.

-Every Citizen allows any Cosmonaut to modify their pro-rata of their airdrop portion by partial or full slashing based on their cryptographic voting activity according to well defined principles.
+Every Citizen allows any Cosmonaut to modify their pro-rata of their airdrop portion by partial or full slashing based on their cryptographic voting activity according to well defined principles at any time.

 ### Rule 9.
 The Interchain Security (ICS) System

+While the ATOM token is the only token allowed for staking on the Cosmos Hub, the PHOTON token is the only token allowed for ICS staking.

+25% of the transaction fees earned from PHOTON tokens shall be paid to the staked ATOM holders (the "ICS Tax").
+The rest shall be paid to the bonded PHOTON holders.
+The ICS Tax parameters may be adjusted by a regular governance proposal.

-The first zones secured by ICS will be simple-transfer zones.
-These are blockchain applications that provide the following functions:
+The first zones secured by ICS shall be simple-transfer zones.
+These are chain applications that provide the following functions:

  * intra-zone token transfers
- * IBC token transfers back to the hub
+ * IBC token transfers to and from the hub
  * atomic cross-chain transactions across other simple-transfer zones

 The ICS system must ensure a reasonable Nakamoto coefficient for each zone.